Supersymmetric Carroll Galileons in Three Dimensions

 Here, we address this challenge by introducing two new tools with potentially broader implications beyond this paper.
-First, we generalize the Galilei/Carroll duality, previously formulated in two dimensions \cite{Duval:2014uoa} (see \cite{Ravera:2022buz} for its supersymmetric extension), to higher dimensions using a spinor basis for the symmetry generators.
-We then extend this duality to the super-Poincar\'e algebra, establishing a connection between non-relativistic and ultra-relativistic supersymmetry, providing a new tool for constructing extended Carrollian superalgebras.
-Second, we show that the ultra-relativistic superalgebra derived from this duality relates to a Euclidean superalgebra, contrasting with the Lorentzian nature of non-relativistic supersymmetry.
-We finally construct the scalar superfield for the three-dimensional $\mathcal{N}=2$ Carroll superalgebra and obtain the supersymmetric completion of \eqref{STFracton}, the first Carrollian supersymmetric model with spatial derivatives.
-Given the wide applicability of Euclidean theories, we anticipate that this relation will have far-reaching implications.
+First, we generalize the bosonic map between the Galilei and Carroll algebras \cite{Bergshoeff:2022qkx} to include supersymmetry by using a spinor basis for the symmetry generators.
+This provides a new tool for constructing $\cN > 1$ Carrollian superalgebras.
+Second, we show that the ultra-relativistic superalgebra derived from this relation also arises as the $c \to 0$ limit of the Euclidean superalgebra.
+This contrasts with the nature of non-relativistic supersymmetry, which emerges as the $c \to \infty$ limit of the Poincaré superalgebra.
+We finally construct the scalar superfield for the three-dimensional $\mathcal{N}=2$ Carroll superalgebra and obtain the supersymmetric completion of the simplest interacting Carroll Galileon model, corresponding to $N=2$ in \eqref{CarrollGalileons}.
+This represents the first Carrollian supersymmetric model with spatial derivatives.

-\textit{Non-/Ultra-Relativistic Duality in Spinor Basis} -- In two spacetime dimensions, it is possible to start with the generators of the Galilei (or Carroll) algebra and produce the generators of the Carroll (or Galilei) algebra by means of a coordinate transformation $t \leftrightarrow x$ \cite{Duval:2014uoa}.
+\textit{Non-/Ultra-Relativistic Duality in Spinor Basis} -- In two spacetime dimensions, it is possible to start with the generators of the Galilei (or Carroll) algebra and produce the generators of the Carroll (or Galilei) algebra by means of a coordinate transformation $t \leftrightarrow x$ \cite{Duval:2014uoa} (see \cite{Ravera:2022buz} for its supersymmetric extension).
 To see that, consider the generators of the Galilei algebra

 It is evident that $H$ and $P$ exchange roles as $t \leftrightarrow x$ and the Galilei boost $G$ becomes the Carroll boost $C = x \partial_t$.
-To extend this duality beyond two dimensions, let us first consider the spacetime split Poincar\'e algebra, where the $D-$dimensional generators, coordinates $x^A$ and the gamma matrices $\gamma^A$ are split into temporal and spatial parts, labelled by $0$ and $i = 1, \dots, D-1$, respectively.
+To extend this duality beyond two dimensions, let us first consider the spacetime split Poincar\'e algebra, where the $D-$dimensional generators, coordinates $x^A$ and the gamma matrices $\gamma^A$ are split into temporal and spatial parts, labeled by $0$ and $i = 1, \dots, D-1$, respectively.
 Omitting the spatial rotations, in a spinor basis with the following definitions

 where $H \equiv P_0$ generates time translation, $P_i$ denotes the spatial translation and $J_{i0}$ corresponds to the Lorentz boost.
 Accordingly, we may choose the differential representation

 Let us now consider the following map